Tribute Dinner honoring Marcus Samuelsson

 The Festival is honored to pay tribute to the outstanding accomplishments of the culinary community’s beloved Chef Marcus Samuelsson and beverage industry’s revered leader Jim Clerkin.
-This year’s Tribute Dinner will be as vibrant as the careers of these two hospitality pioneers, with Master of Ceremonies Andrew Zimmern guiding guests through a night of exceptional wine, food and live music.
+This year’s Tribute Dinner will be as vibrant as the careers of these two hospitality pioneers, with Masters of Ceremonies Andrew Zimmern and Melba Wilson guiding guests through a night of exceptional wine, food and live music.
 The Eclectic Circus will perform as they transform their dynamic and modern sounds into soulful traditional jazz melodies.
 The dinner itself will include distinct touches designed to recognize the life and accomplishments of the late Leah Chase, legendary chef known as the Queen of Creole Cuisine from New Orleans, LA.
 The evening will also pay special homage to Florida International University professor, the late Chip Cassidy, whose commitment to beverage education was the driving force behind the establishment of the Southern Wine & Spirits Beverage Management Center at the School, with the expansion of the Chip Cassidy Endowment Fund.

 An unparalleled roster of highly decorated chefs have come together to curate a menu designed to celebrate these two esteemed personalities, including: